-On 28th November 2021, LifeBook, our parent company and the world’s leading private memoir and autobiography service, was featured in a Sunday Times article.
-This article delved into why more people than ever are commissioning ghostwriters to write the tales of their lives.
+On 28th November 2021, LifeBook, the world’s leading private memoir and autobiography service, was featured in a Sunday Times article which delved into why more people than ever are commissioning ghostwriters to write the tales of their lives.

 The article reveals how the demand for ghostwritten memoirs has boomed since the first lockdown in March 2020.

 Why are they now so popular?

 The Sunday Times tells us it’s the deeply personal nature of the processes involved that are playing a major part in the rise of bespoke memoirs.
 Everybody has a story to tell – and there is a perfect ghostwriter waiting to help turn memories into beautiful words.
 The writers spend hours skillfully building an understanding of the subject and a strong personal connection that often endures after the book is completed.

 Alan Beckett, 86, who worked with an expert team of interviewers, project managers, ghostwriters and editors at LifeBook, to write his story, told The Sunday Times:

 “I’m certain my ghostwriter could read my mind.
 She got things exactly right.
 It’s like she had known me my whole life.”

 Alans LifeBook “I Did It My Way”

 The article explains how ghostwriters capture the unique voice of the author.
 While some might think their lives have been uneventful, we have all lived through incredible times and with the help of the writers, memories are turned into vivid prose.